KevinKra/Dominion_fe/README.md

 # ACCESSION

-Accession Online is a face paced card building game.
+Accession Online is a fast paced card building game.
 Two players are able to connect to the same server and battle against one another.
 Each turn, a series of cards will be drawn from your deck with unique abilities that will aid you in building your kingdom and winning the game!

 ---